 Michael Sherry practices in all areas of tax law including Private Client interests, family constitutions, family investment companies, using substantial shareholder exemption to protect proceeds of disposal of family business using structures (including group structures) to secure BPR despite substantial investment portfolios and property.
 “Michael is a barrister known for his commercial approach to direct tax problems.
 He is very commercially minded.
 Inventive and a good technician.
 Good at coming up with solutions to problems – we go to him when we hit a brick wall’ Chambers & Partners.
 He appears in all courts, most recently in the Supreme Court in December in the Hancock appeal.

-Susan Sherry is a Legal Director at Hill Dickinson.
+Susan Sherry is a Partner at Hill Dickinson.
 She joined the private client team in August 2016 after working for 10 years at DWF as Liverpool office location head.
 She has particular expertise in creating wealth management strategies in order to efficiently manage clients’ assets.